mormor-karl/mormor-karl.github.io/_posts/events/2025-09-05-bokmassan.md

 ------

-Elena Volodina at Bokmässan 2025 in a panel discussion about learner data and privacy issues.
+Elena Volodina will be at Bokmässan 2025 as part of a panel discussion about learner data and privacy issues.

 <!--more-->